-This last blog post on our blog series on how to build enterprise grade in-house devices labs will cover very important aspect of achieving the reliability you need: Operations – this means the day to day activities and arrangements you need to do to ensure that your device lab is able to operate 24/7 and it will keep producing repeatable results every day and night.
-Here are some of the best practices we have learned while operating Testdroid Cloud:
+This blog post will cover a very important aspect of achieving the reliability you need: Operations – this means the day to day activities and arrangements you need to do to ensure that your device lab is able to operate 24/7 and it will keep producing repeatable results every day and night.
+Here are some of the best practices we have learned while operating Bitbar Testing:

 This is very simple best practice but still many do not follow this and as a consequence end up chasing their own tail while troubleshooting complex issues.
 In its simplicity, many of larger enterprise setups are equipped with hundreds of devices and this requires 24/7 attention from the team.
 Operation teams should document all bits and pieces that happen to the environment, devices and test runs.
 By doing great homework with docs, the team will it easier to maintain and upgrade the environment when needed.
 Want to learn all of the tips of building in-house device lab?
 Download our ebook.